triskell/ChoariJS/README.md

 #Use of ChoariJS

-Download the zip file.
+Download the repository.
 It contains :

-*choari-X.Y.Z.js : the ChoariJS library with full code and exlanations.
+* **choari-X.Y.Z.js :** the ChoariJS library with full code and exlanations.
 Where X.Y.Z is the library's version.
 To use during developpement.

-*choari-X.Y.Z.min.js : the minified ChoariJS library.
+* **choari-X.Y.Z.min.js :** the minified ChoariJS library.
 Where X.Y.Z is the library's version.
 It takes less space, but there is no explanations.
 To use during production.

-*LICENSE : The GNU General Public License of this software.
+* **LICENSE :** The GNU General Public License of this software.
 To read before downloading and using ChoariJS.

-*README.md : This file.
+* **README.md :** This file.
 To read before using ChoariJS

-*demo/ : a ChoariJS's demonstrations forlder.
+* **demo/ :** a ChoariJS's demonstrations forlder.
 Look at it if you want some basic samples.